mahkhaled/pup/README.md

 - AND, you're ready to start BADR Intern's Day 2018 challenges.
 Get ready to have some fun !

-> Note : We'll provide a Virtual Machine, on the Hackathon Day, for those who didn't complete the above steps before they arrive @ BADR.
-But if you prefer to use your machine/OS, rather than the provided Virtual Machine, it's recommended that you follow the above steps before you arrive @ BADR, since they will take some time to finish.

 ---

 Need help or questions ? contact us : hr@badrit.com